0%

 • Dependence on the energy market and tariffs.

-With BSU, you get:
+With it, you get:

 • A source of energy and profit from waste.